BenjiSantos/Linux-bash/README.md

 # Linux-bash

 Scripts for Linux

-To execute tasks quickly since the terminal with one word!
+#To execute tasks quickly since the terminal with one word!

+#Script for change version in php, this need to have previous install php and libraries, in this case is php 5.6 and php 7.0

+All scripts need permisions of execution : sudo chmod +x "file";

 Programemos -- Benji Santos